Hiking With Herb

 Wild Cat Creek

-It was the day of May 12th, 2025, when 12 hiking team members selected Saddle Mt to explore.
-We drove across the Vernita Bridge on HWY 124 and went toward Connel, WA.
-There is a recreational sign on the left side of the HWY to approach the MT.
-The views are astounding, with the Columbia River to the west and Crab Creek drainage to the east.
-The day was one of blue skies, soft breezes and unlimited views.
-Flowers were quite prolific across the shrub step environment.
-This hiking team has been lucky to pick days of splendor and experience the thrill of the hike.
+The views were astounding, with the Columbia River to the west and the Crab Creek drainage to the east.
+It was a day of blue skies, soft breezes, and unlimited vistas.
+Wildflowers were quite prolific across the shrub-steppe environment.
+Our team has been incredibly lucky to choose such splendid days to experience the thrill of the hike.

 Hiking With Herb